-Part of me feels like I should be saying, “Sorry!!!” for brining up this issue.
+Part of me feels like I should be saying, “Sorry!!!” for bringing up this issue.
 No one really wants to hear about it.
 On the other hand, a bigger part of me thinks, “Why should I be sorry for telling people about an actual health threat that is backed up by current medical research and isn’t widely discussed?
 After all, it could potentially save a life.”

 So I’m going to ruin your day.